 DIY Ambilight Hardware Required

-I recently reviewed the led strips we will be using today and was really impressed, which is why I ordered some more and did this project.
-The colours are accurate, and the hues are nice for setting some ambience.
+I recently reviewed the led strips we will be using today, The BTF Lighting Led Strips were really impressive, which is why I ordered some more and did this project.
+The colours are accurate, and the hues are nice for setting some ambience and mood.

 If you have some WS2812B led strips laying around, those will do too.